Learn the latest skills

-Target group are coordinators of international projects, the school management, teachers, special education teachers and all other non-teaching experts and staff working in school education, adult education and VET.
+Target group are the school management, teachers, primary education teachers and all other non-teaching experts and staff working in school education.

-The course covers a wide range of topics that schools need to consider and tackle when introducing and securing internationalization in their school:
+The course covers a wide range of topics that schools need to consider and tackle when introducing/updating and securing digitalization in their school:

 Earn a certificate

 The course participants will get a Certificate of Active Attendance.

 The competences acquired will be validated by the course organisers on the Europass mobility.

 What makes Euneos the leading course provider in Europe?